Ace your annual appraisal... Your top 5 questions answered!

 - Maintaining trust

 Essentially, the appraisal process is there to help you monitor your performance and to provide evidence that you are up-to-date and fit to continue to practice.

 2. How should I prepare for my appraisal?

-The time and effort spend in preparing for an appraisal is often as important as the appraisal itself.
-Every doctor undergoing an appraisal needs to prepare an appraisal folder containing information, evidence and data to inform the process, for example Multi Source Feedback (MSF).
+The time and effort spend in preparing for an appraisal are often as important as the appraisal itself.
+Every doctor undergoing an appraisal needs to prepare an appraisal folder containing information, evidence and data to inform the process, for example, Multi Source Feedback (MSF).

 Also referred to as 360 degree or patient and colleague feedback, MSF must be collated once in each 5 year cycle.
 The GMC recommends collecting feedback from 15 colleagues and 34 patients for a full rounded assessment (although there is no required minimum number of questionnaires that you have to obtain).

 To help you collect this information effectively and save time, Holt Doctors has teamed up with an organisation called CFEP UK Surveys who are able to manage this process on your behalf.
 They will provide you with all the tools you need in order to collect 360? feedback from your patients and colleagues.
 They will collate all the responses, providing you with a fully integrated report to discuss in your appraisals and help you develop your personal development plan.
 The final report also includes specialist benchmarks to give you an indication of your performance.